 As a long term goal, we would like to collect data for more SIGGRAPH venues, for SIGGRAPH ASIA editions, for ToG papers, and for any other computer graphics events.
 If you want to help, see contributions, and check out the contributors.

 Our project aims at providing the community with tools to improve Computer Graphics research replicability.
-While the Graphics Replicability Stamp Initiative (GRSI) encourages authors to make their resarch replicable, in our project we check whether existing research is replicable.
+While the Graphics Replicability Stamp Initiative (GRSI) encourages authors to make their research replicable, in our project we check whether existing research is replicable.

 Number of review / year of publication